-The model results within the solar study area contain very high- to low-risk areas (Figures 2a and 2b).
-The very high- and high-risk areas are typically found along waterways, including the Columbia River and the bottom of the canyons that make up the complex drainages that occur throughout the study area.
-These assessments of probability match the archaeological expectations because there are numerous archaeological sites along the Columbia River and known settlement patterns focus on occupation near water sources.
+The onshore wind study area model results contain areas classified between very high risk and low risk (Figures 2a and 2b).
+The very high- and high-risk areas are typically found along waterways, including the Columbia River, the bottom of the canyons that make up the complex drainages that occur throughout the study area, the coastline, and coastal lowland forests around Grays Harbor.
+These assessments of probability match the archaeological expectations because there are numerous archaeological sites along the Columbia River coastline and known settlement patterns focus on occupation near water sources.
 The model assigns a low risk for upland areas including buttes, hills, and areas of steep slopes.
 This area largely aligns with the massive Pleistocene-aged loess deposit that is found throughout the Columbia Plateau (Schuster 2005).
+Additional low-risk areas in the west side of the state include the high elevation and steep slope areas associated with the Olympic Mountains and the Cascade Range.
 However, several archaeological site types are common within these types of landforms and include precontact burials, rock cairns, talus features, pictographs, petroglyphs, and historic archaeological sites, including wagon roads, mining features, and homesteads.

 Figure 2a.
-DAHP Predictive Model results in solar geographic scope of study: western Washington Note: Figure shows entire extent of geographic scope of study area in western Washington.
+DAHP Predictive Model results in onshore wind geographic scope of study: western Washington

 Data source: DAHP 2010

 Figure 2b.
-DAHP Predictive Model results in solar geographic scope of study: eastern Washington Data source: DAHP 2010
+DAHP Predictive Model results in onshore wind geographic scope of study: eastern Washington

+Data source: DAHP 2010